A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Governing equations and numerical method

 The combination of artificial compressibility and volume penalization constitutes our physical model.
 It has four parameters ($C_{\eta}$, $C_{0}$, $C_{\mathrm{sp}}$, $C_{\gamma}$), the choice of which will be discussed in detail below.

-\section{Numerical method and discretization errors}
+\subsection{Numerical method and discretization errors}

 The model equations (\ref{eq:u_eqn-1}-\ref{eq:p_eqn-1}), are discretized in space and time.
 Spatial derivatives are approximated using centered higher-order finite differences on a collocated, periodic grid.
-We use the optimized fourth order scheme proposed by Tam and Webb~\cite{Tam1993} for first order derivatives (Appendix~\ref{APX:TamWebb}) and a classical, centered, fourth order stencil for second order derivatives.
+We use the optimized fourth order scheme proposed by Tam and Webb~\cite{Tam1993} for first order derivatives (Appendix~A in suppl. material) and a classical, centered, fourth order stencil for second order derivatives.

 Time integration is done with a classical Runge--Kutta-4 scheme.
 The explicit scheme implies stability restrictions on the time step $\Delta t$, namely

 where the characteristic velocity is $u_{\mathrm{eig}}=\left|u_{\mathrm{max}}\right|+\sqrt{u_{\mathrm{max}}^{2}+C_{0}^{2}}$, which we can approximate by $u_{\mathrm{eig}}\approx C_{0}$ as $C_{0}\gg |u_{\mathrm{max}}|$.
 The constants are set to $\mathrm{CFL}=\mathrm{CFL}_{\eta}=1.0$ and $\mathrm{CFL}_{\nu}=1/4$.
 We therefore expect the fully discretized solution to converge with 4th order accuracy in space and time,